 top of page

-25 Screen‑Free Art Prompts to Inspire Kids in Late Winter
+25 Screen-Free Art Prompts for Kids to Try This Winter (Ages 4–14)

 Winter activities for kids often mean indoor time, which can lead to boredom or too much screen use.
 Once screen time starts creeping up, switch things up with engaging art prompts that get kids creating away from their devices.
 Art projects give kids a healthy way to grow their fine motor skills, express their feelings, and practice problem-solving.